pinterest/thriftcheck/README.md

 This check reports an error if a field's ID is negative.

+### `field.optional`

+This check warns if a field isn't declared as "optional", which is considered a best practice.

+### `field.requiredness`

+This check warns if a field isn't explicitly declared as "required" or "optional".

 ### `include.path`

 This check ensures that each `include`'d file can be located in the set of